1. Linear Models#

 With much data in practice, having errors over the collected data itself, we want to be able to include a data error in our linear regression.
 The approach for this is Maximum Likelihood Estimation as introduced in the Introduction lecture.
 I.e. this means data points are modeled as

 Presuming that all our data points are independent, identically distributed (i.i.d) random variables.
-The noise is modeled with a normal distribution
+The noise is modeled with the following normal distribution:

 (1.14)#\[p(\varepsilon^{(i)})=\frac{1}{\sqrt{2 \pi \sigma^{2}}} \exp{\left(-\frac{\varepsilon^{(i) 2}}{2 \sigma^{2}}\right)}.\]